domotz/support_scripts/os_monitoring/src/README.txt

 Set-ExecutionPolicy Undefined -Scope LocalMachine

-2) You are unable to unlock your device in Domotz even if you have run the script with no errors.
+2) You are unable to unlock your device in Domotz even after running the script with no errors.

-Reason: sometimes user priveleges are not reloaded after the modification.
+Reason: sometimes user privileges are not reloaded after the modification.
-Solution: Please reboot the Windows Pc to relead the user priveleges and permissions.
+Solution: Please reboot the Windows Pc to reload the user privileges and permissions.

 3) You are unable to see the OS_Monitoring on SSH option in the Access Manager section

-Reason: the agent has not yet discovered the ssh service open on your windows endopoint.
+Reason: the agent has not yet discovered the SSH service open on your Windows endpoint.
-Solution: wait from 1 to 3 hours and check again
+Solution: wait up to 3 hours and check again.
+The agent may take up to 3 hours to detect the SSH running on the endpoint.

-It you encounter another isse not listed above please contact support@domotz.com and report it.
+If you encounter another issue not listed above, please email support@domotz.com and report it.